atomicdata-dev/atomic-server/docs/src/astro-guide/9-blogs.md

 - image - (you can reuse the image property you created for `project`)
 - published-at - datatype: `TIMESTAMP`

-`name` is going to be used for the blog's title, `discription` will be the content of the blog, `title-slug` is the title in slug form that is used in the url, `image` is the cover image of the post and `published-at` will be the timestamp the post was published.
+`name` is going to be used for the blog's title, `description` will be the content of the blog, `title-slug` is the title in slug form that is used in the URL, `image` is the cover image of the post and `published-at` will be the timestamp the post was published.

 ![](img/9-1.webp)